wn-doolittle/caliper-spec/caliper-spec.md

 ### Roles

 [Membership](#membership) includes an optional `roles` property for assigning one or more roles to an [Event](#event) `actor` described as a `member` of an `organization`.
-Role values are limited to the list of Caliper role terms derived from [LTI 2.1, Appendix A](#lti).
+Role values are limited to the list of Caliper role terms derived from the IMS [LIS](#lisDef) specification.
 Assigning core context roles should prove sufficient in most cases.
 Whenever a subrole is specified, the related context role SHOULD also be included.
 For example, a role of `Instructor#TeachingAssistant` SHOULD always be accompanied by the `Instructor` role.

 #### Context Roles